 Along with the immediate physical and emotional effects of violence-which are multiple and pervasive-women's participation and engagement in community and social life has been affected, as well as their capacity to earn a living.
 The persistence of VAWG negatively impacts families, communities and societies at large.
-It results in lost employment and poor productivity, and it places significant demands on social services, the justice system, health-care agencies and
+It results in lost employment and poor productivity,

-&lt;sup>3 WHO Global and Regional Estimates of Violence against Women (2013).
+3 WHO Global and Regional Estimates of Violence against Women (2013).

-&lt;sup>4 UN-Women, "Violence against women prevalence data: surveys by country" (2012).)
+4 UN-Women, "Violence against women prevalence data: surveys by country" (2012).)

-&lt;sup>5 UNODC, Global Study on Homicide, 2013.
+5 UNODC, Global Study on Homicide, 2013.

-&lt;sup>6 Human Rights Council 29/40 Report of the Working Group on the issue of discrimination against women in law and in practice.
+6 Human Rights Council 29/40 Report of the Working Group on the issue of discrimination against women in law and in practice.

-&lt;sup>7 UNICEF, FMG/C, A global Concern, 2016.
+7 UNICEF, FMG/C, A global Concern, 2016.

-&lt;sup>8 UNICEF, Ending Child Marriage, Progress and Prospects, 2014.
+8 UNICEF, Ending Child Marriage, Progress and Prospects, 2014.